like2000/PyHEADTAIL/README.md

-PyHeadTail LONGITUDINAL
+PYHEADTAIL LONGITUDINAL
 ==========

-CERN HeadTail simulation code for simulation of multi-particle beam dynamics with collective effects, LONGITUDINAL VERSION
+Longitudinal version of the CERN HeadTail code for simulation of multi-particle beam dynamics with collective effects.